ninjamuffin99/FulpTronJS/COMMANDS.md

 - `fulpEval` literally a command that lets you hack into my PC, no jokes.
 However only I can use it heheheh

 ### VARIOUS MUSIC COMMANDS!!
-Right now, the music bot side is *VERY* WIP.
-Currently you can only make a queue of songs, and wait for each of them to playthrough.
+I got a bunch of music code from this bot lol I pretty much stole all that shit so go check it out: https://github.com/Dev-Yukine/Music-Bot/

-Also you need to be in a voice channel
+Also you need to be in a voice channel to use these

 - `fulpPlay <youtube link/playlist or search terms>` The bot allows you to search for music through discord!
 Or you can drop a link to an individual song or playlist
 - `fulpSkip` Skips the current song and goes to the next one in the queue